wang-xinyu/tensorrtx/yolov5/README.md

 // put yolov5s.wts into tensorrtx/yolov5
 // go to tensorrtx/yolov5
-// ensure the macro NET in yolov5.cpp is s mkdir build cd build cmake ..
+// ensure the macro NET in yolov5.cpp is s
+// update CLASS_NUM in yololayer.h if your model is trained on custom dataset mkdir build cd build cmake ..